yonnyzohar/zImporter_PIXI/README.md

 To install the `zImporter` package, you can add it to your project using npm (or yarn) from the npm registry. eg (npm i git@github.com:yonnyzohar/zImporter_PIXI.git)

-You need to be using "module": "Node16", "moduleResolution": "node16", in your tsconfig.json
+You need to be using "module": "ESNext", "moduleResolution": "bundler", in your tsconfig.json

 ## Usage
 Importing the zImporter into Your Project